- COVID-19 Info for Small Businesses

 Small Business Continuity Fund

-Initial applications were accepted from May 4th to May 11th, 2020 and again from February 3-February 10, 2021.
+Applications were accepted from May 4th to May 11th, 2020 and again from February 3-February 10, 2021.
 A lottery was then held to select businesses for consideration of funding.
-Businesses who submitted a complete application were eligible for selection in the lottery.
-On May 22nd, using numbers generated from Random.org, each City of Dallas business was put in an ordered list. .Selected businesses are required to provide complete documentation to a third-party provider prior to the execution of a grant or loan.
+Businesses who submitted a complete initial application were eligible for selection in the lottery.
+Using numbers generated from Random.org, each qualified City of Dallas business was put in an ordered list to submit complete documentation to a third-party provider prior to the execution of a grant or loan.

 Details on the 2020 SBCF applications and awards can be found here.